 Are you in love with easy crockpot meals like I am?!!
-Well here is a great one for crockpot pork chops that is a hearty meal but turns out super tender on it’s own because it slow cooks all day by itself!
+Well here is a great one for crockpot pork chops.
+It is a hearty meal that turns out super tender on it’s own because it slow cooks all day by itself!
+Here’s one of our favorite crockpot recipes. (originally published 1/17, affiliate links present)

 With the added fruit it brings a bit of sweetness to the dish which tastes fabulous and the kids love too.
-Here’s one of our favorite crockpot recipes. (originally published 1/17)

-It’s all about throwing it in and it being done when you get home right.
+It’s all about throwing it in and it being ready when you’re home.
 Pork chops are a pretty inexpensive meat and really really flavorful.

 If you don’t use your crockpot regularly and are busy like we are I highly recommend you start using it.
 You can make the ultimate comfort foods with little to no prep time from you.

 I love this 8 or 6 qt. crockpot because it’s just enough for the 5 of us with a bit of leftovers from time to time.